tomhrr/dale/doc/1-8-init-destroy.md

 If `destroy` is not defined over a particular type, then any attempt to call `destroy` on a value of that type will become a no-op.

+### Variable declaration and initialisation

+There are some additional aspects to variable initialisation that only make sense once overridden initialise/copy/move functions have been
+covered:

+ - The initialising `{value}` form in a variable declaration has access to the (unintialised) variable by its name.
+ - The result of evaluating `{value}` will be copied/moved into the variable, except when `{value}` is a procedure call named `init`, in which case it is assumed that `{value}` will handle initialising the variable.
+An `init` procedure call used in this way may have an arbitrary number of arguments, unlike the `init` that is called implicitly when no `{value}` is provided.
+ - An alternative to using an `init` procedure call is to define a `retval` function instead.
+If such a call is used as the `{value}` of a variable declaration, then its `retval` will be the address of the variable, which also allows for avoiding unnecessary copies/moves.

 [Previous](./1-7-macros.md) | [Next](./1-9-namespaces.md)